|

 Posts Tagged ‘received’

 The common perception is that email messages seem to arrive almost as soon as they are sent.
-Messages often appear to be delivered “instantaneously”.
-So, when a message is occasionally delayed, it seems like something must be wrong.
+Messages often appear to be delivered “instantaneously.”
+So, when an email delay occurs, it seems like something must be wrong.
 Sometimes there is a problem.
 Sometimes the delay is the result of normal email flow.

-If the messages never show up at all … that is a different situation altogether.
+If the messages never show up at all, that is a different situation altogether.
 See “Where’s the Email?
-The Case of the Missing or Disappearing Email“ for ideas on diagnosis and understanding of that.
+The Case of the Missing or Disappearing Email” for diagnosing those issues.

 The multi-server delivery path